Bracketing the direct detection exclusion plot for a WIMP of spin one half in non-relativistic effective theory: Introduction

 to include for each operator ${\cal O}_i$ the effect of a long range interaction parameterized by the momentum dependence of a massless propagator $1/q^2$.
-The very general parameterization of the DM scattering process of Eq.~(\ref{eq:H_short_long}) captures almost all conceivable particle physics scenarios for the interaction of DM with nucleons, and depends on 56 independent Wilson coefficients $c_i^{\tau}$, $\alpha_i^{\tau}$ (in the isospin base) or $c_i^{p,n}$, $\alpha_i^{p,n}$ (in the proton--neutron base).
+The very general parameterization of the DM scattering process of Eq.~(\ref{eq:H_short_long}) captures almost all conceivable particle physics scenarios for the interaction of DM with nucleons~\footnote{The only exception is provided by interactions that induce a meson pole with scaling $1/(m_k - q^2)$ with $k$ = $\pi$, $\eta$~\cite{Bishara_2017}.} and depends on 56 independent Wilson coefficients $c_i^{\tau}$, $\alpha_i^{\tau}$ (in the isospin base) or $c_i^{p,n}$, $\alpha_i^{p,n}$ (in the proton--neutron base).

 The main quantitative results of our paper are contained in Figs. \ref{fig:SI_shade}, \ref{fig:SD_shade}, \ref{fig:no_op_interf_shade}, \ref{fig:SI_long_shade}, \ref{fig:SD_long_shade}, \ref{fig:no_op_interf_long_shade}.
 Such figures contain a total of 152 exclusion bands, that represent the maximal variation of the exclusion plot of each coupling when the latter is allowed to interfere with different sets of operators.
 They provide the first quantitative and systematic discussion of a model--independent generalization of the direct detection exclusion plot for a WIMP of spin one half.
 As already pointed out, in some cases a high sensitivity of the result, related to the level of cancellation required by the conservative bounds, is observed on the input values of the matrices ${\cal R}$.
 We analyze this issue in a systematic way in Section~\ref{sec:cancellations}, where we show that, indeed, for some of the couplings the reliability of the conservative upper bounds discussed in Section~\ref{sec:exclusion_bands} should be considered with care, given the level of numerical accuracy of the calculation.